 We retain personal data that is processed for marketing purposes for as long as the data remains relevant for the purpose for which it was collected and as long as our legitimate interest remains valid, unless you object to our processing of your personal data at any time.
 We retain personal data processed on the basis of consent until the consent given has been withdrawn or until the personal data no longer is relevant for the purpose for which it was collected.

 WHO RECEIVES YOUR PERSONAL DATA?

 We use third party service providers to process certain personal data on our behalf.
-This includes primarily IT systems providers.
+This includes primarily IT systems and service providers.

 As part of our Know Your Client obligations, we may be obliged to transfer personal data to the Finnish Bar Association or relevant public authorities, as required by applicable laws and regulations.

 Apart from the use of processors of personal data described above, we do not transfer personal data of job applicants or personal data processed for marketing purposes to third parties.

 TRANSFER OF PERSONAL DATA OUTSIDE THE EU OR THE EEA